LCDHD/handsbox/README.md

       - billingcodes.txt
     - Software
     - Supervision Forms
-  - Working Folders
+  - Working.Mary.Staff
-    - Mary.Staff
+  - Working.Jane.Staff

-    - Jane.Staff
+Working folder names should exactly match the usernames of the logged in users on each laptop

-Working folder names should exactly match the usernames of the logged in users on each laptop Staff should have full read-write permission to their own Working Folders, and permissions to other working folders and charts as necessary for accessing data for processing, supervision, etc. Most staff should have read-only access the HANDS Documents folder to prevent accidental changes to software and templates.
+Staff should have full read-write permission to their own Working Folders, and permissions to other working folders and charts as necessary for accessing data for processing, supervision, etc. Most staff should have read-only access the HANDS Documents folder to prevent accidental changes to software and templates.
 It is suggested that the compiled HANDS Box software be distributed through the HANDS Documents folder.

 ## Creating PDF Templates

 PDF Templates are regular, fillable PDF documents.
 Special fields that will be pre-filled from the "label" should be named EXACTLY as follows:

 - _LCDHD_FSW (Home Visitor's Full Name)
 - _LCDHD_SSN (Patient ID or SSN)